 We cannot assure you that we will be successful in pursuing any of these strategic alternatives.
-As we pursue various strategic alternatives and determine that some are more or less likely than others, the consequences of such determinations will be reflected in our financial statements as required by generally accepted accounting principles ("GAAP") or the Financial Accounting Standards Board ("FASB").
+As we pursue various strategic alternatives and determine that some are more or less likely than others, the consequences of such determinations will be reflected in our financial statements in accordance with generally accepted accounting principles ("GAAP") in the United States of America.